 Directed Brokerage.
-During the fiscal year, and with respect to Risk-Managed Income ETF the most recent fiscal period, ended December 31, 2023, the Funds did not pay any commissions on brokerage transactions directed to brokers pursuant to an agreement or understanding whereby the broker provides research or other brokerage services to the Adviser.
+During the fiscal year, and with respect to Risk-Managed Income ETF the most recent fiscal period, ended December 31, 2024, the Funds did not pay any commissions on brokerage transactions directed to brokers pursuant to an agreement or understanding whereby the broker provides research or other brokerage services to the Adviser.

 Brokerage with Fund Affiliates.
 A Fund may execute brokerage or other agency transactions through registered broker-dealer affiliates of the Funds, the Adviser, the Sub-Adviser (with respect to the Risk-Managed Income ETF), or the Distributor for a commission in conformity with the 1940 Act, the 1934 Act and rules promulgated by the SEC.
 These rules require that commissions paid to the affiliate by the Funds for exchange transactions not exceed "usual and customary" brokerage commissions.
 The rules define "usual and customary" commissions to include amounts which are "reasonable and fair compared to the commission, fee or other remuneration received or to be received by other brokers in connection with comparable transactions involving similar securities being purchased or sold on a securities exchange during a comparable period of time."
 The Trustees, including those who are not "interested persons" of the Funds, have adopted procedures for evaluating the reasonableness of commissions paid to affiliates and review these procedures periodically.
-During the three most recent fiscal years, and the most recent fiscal years/periods available with respect to Tactical Q ETF and Risk-Managed Income ETF, December 31, 2023, the Funds did not pay brokerage commissions to any registered broker-dealer affiliates of the Fund, the Adviser, the Sub-Adviser, or the Distributor.
+During the three most recent fiscal years or periods, as applicable, ended December 31, 2024, the Funds did not pay brokerage commissions to any registered broker-dealer affiliates of the Fund, the Adviser, the Sub-Adviser, or the Distributor.